IQAndreas/markdown-licenses/artistic-v2.0.md

 ### Definitions

-&ldquo;Copyright Holder&rdquo; means the individual(s) or organization(s)
-named in the copyright notice for the entire Package.
+“Copyright Holder” means the individual(s) or organization(s) named in the copyright notice for the entire Package.

-&ldquo;Contributor&rdquo; means any party that has contributed code or other material to the Package, in accordance with the Copyright Holder's procedures.
+“Contributor” means any party that has contributed code or other material to the Package, in accordance with the Copyright Holder's procedures.

-&ldquo;You&rdquo; and &ldquo;your&rdquo; means any person who would like to copy, distribute, or modify the Package.
+“You” and “your” means any person who would like to copy, distribute, or modify the Package.

-&ldquo;Package&rdquo; means the collection of files distributed by the Copyright Holder, and derivatives of that collection and/or of those files.
+“Package” means the collection of files distributed by the Copyright Holder, and derivatives of that collection and/or of those files.
 A given Package may consist of either the Standard Version, or a Modified Version.

-&ldquo;Distribute&rdquo; means providing a copy of the Package or making it accessible to anyone else, or in the case of a company or organization, to others outside of your company or organization.
+“Distribute” means providing a copy of the Package or making it accessible to anyone else, or in the case of a company or organization, to others outside of your company or organization.

-&ldquo;Distributor Fee&rdquo; means any fee that you charge for Distributing this Package or providing support for this Package to another party.
+“Distributor Fee” means any fee that you charge for Distributing this Package or providing support for this Package to another party.
 It does not mean licensing fees.

-&ldquo;Standard Version&rdquo; refers to the Package if it has not been modified, or has been modified only in ways explicitly requested by the Copyright Holder.
+“Standard Version” refers to the Package if it has not been modified, or has been modified only in ways explicitly requested by the Copyright Holder.

-&ldquo;Modified Version&rdquo; means the Package, if it has been changed, and such changes were not explicitly requested by the Copyright Holder.
+“Modified Version” means the Package, if it has been changed, and such changes were not explicitly requested by the Copyright Holder.

-&ldquo;Original License&rdquo; means this Artistic License as Distributed with the Standard Version of the Package, in its current version or as it may be modified by The Perl Foundation in the future.
+“Original License” means this Artistic License as Distributed with the Standard Version of the Package, in its current version or as it may be modified by The Perl Foundation in the future.

-&ldquo;Source&rdquo; form means the source code, documentation source, and configuration files for the Package.
+“Source” form means the source code, documentation source, and configuration files for the Package.

-&ldquo;Compiled&rdquo; form means the compiled bytecode, object code, binary, or any other form resulting from mechanical transformation or translation of the Source form.
+“Compiled” form means the compiled bytecode, object code, binary, or any other form resulting from mechanical transformation or translation of the Source form.